0

 In-between song banter is easygoing and relates to a number of topics, addressing a person named Darth (“the prick”) who relentlessly puts in Minor Threat requests (all in good humour), an eloquent plea by Guy to use “the personal space around you to make some kind of communication with the sound that you’re hearing”, Operations Desert Storm, Just Cause and Yellow Jacket, and the “long, affectionate history between Washington and Baltimore that goes way back, way way back.”

-By: Jason Molidor over 11 years ago
+By: Jason Molidor almost 12 years ago

 Tamara, there was a show with a Go-Go band at UMBC, I believe that was in 1996? or 97?
 I can't remember exactly.